Toyota raises annual forecast

 As with other businesses that have operations in China, the threat of the virus outbreak remains.

-The closure continues through Sunday, with a decision on future action coming Monday, according to Toyota.
+The closure continued through Sunday, with a decision on future action coming Monday, according to Toyota.

 Toyota reported October-December profit of 738 billion yen ($6.7 billion), up from 181 billion yen the previous year.
 Quarterly sales slipped 3% to 7.5 trillion yen ($68.6 billion).